slavniyteo/upgraded-octo-funicular/README.md

+the predecessor has it or can get it with reasonable efforts.

   You may not impose any further restrictions on the exercise of the rights granted or affirmed under this License.
 For example, you may